alyakin314/alyakin314.github.io/index.md

 I started an MD-PhD program at Washington University School of Medicine in 2021, but later decided to only pursue the first two letters out of five.

-My primary research interests are development of statistical inference on connectome networks, diagnostic and prognostic clinical decision support tools and other intersections of statistics and medicine.
+My previous research interests involved statistical inference on connectome networks, diagnostic and prognostic clinical decision support tools and other intersections of statistics and medicine.
 I especially appreciate causal inference machine learning methods and tools.
-Broadly speaking, what interests me is artificial intelligence, and why might neural networks have some already, and human intelligence, and why I might not have any still.
+Most of my recent work has been on Large Language Models (LLMs), after they became cool.

 <!--
 I consider myself a frequentist in philosophy, but a Bayesian in practice.